Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: Research design

 Two focus groups were planned to provide sufficient coverage and detailed validation of the different archetypes.
 The first focus group focused on the cases within the three OSPO archetypes: National Government, Institution-centric, and Academic OSPOs.
 Out of ten invitations, seven participants attended, including former interviewees (I2-DEVIT, I4-LUX, I5-EC, I6-EC, I17-TRIN) and an external participant (I19-AUST).
 The second focus group focused on the three remaining OSPO archetypes: Local Government, Association-based, and Organisations with OSPO-like support functions.
 Of ten invitations, three participants attended, including one former interviewee (I11-OS2) and two external participants (I20-MUN and I21ECH).

 In each focus group, participants were presented with a background on the study, followed by overviews of the different OSPO responsibilities characterised by the relevant OSPO archetypes, as well as the challenges and drivers identified in the studied cases.
 After each overview, the research team facilitated an open discussion among the participants.
 Each focus group lasted for 90 minutes, was recorded, and transcribed.
+Transcripts were analysed using a similar coding approach used in the second research cycle.
+No new high-level codes emerged through the analysis, but served as a validation of existing findings.